ubrant/documents-reader/README.md

 The *Reader* is completely implemented in **Python**.
 You need to have python interpreter installed for using it.

-## Running
+## Usage

-Helper scripts are included in repository:
+Helper scripts are included for easy use:

   * **run-reader.sh** for Linux distros; *and*
   * **run-reader.bat** for Windows